|Value||Eligibility||Open date||Close date|

 b.
 The successful applicant will be awarded the Scholarship on the nomination of a selection committee consisting of the Sydney Law School Associate Dean (Research Education) as a chair and one or two academic staff members from Sydney Institute of Criminology at the University of Sydney.

 a.
-The Scholarship will provide a stipend allowance equivalent to the minimum Research Training Program (RTP) Stipend rate (indexed on 1 January each year) as per the below duration:
+The Scholarship will provide a stipend allowance equivalent to the University of Sydney's Research Training Program (RTP) Stipend rate (indexed on 1 January each year) as per the below duration:

 I. up to 1.75 years for a successful full-time MCrim by Research or LLM by Research recipient.
 No extension is possible,

-II. up to 3 years for a successful full-time PhD recipient.
-No extension is possible.
+II. up to 3 years for a successful full-time PhD recipient with a possible six months extension.

 b.
 A successful recipient enrolled part-time will be provided with a stipend allowance equivalent to 50% of the full-time stipend rate, for up to 3.5 years for MCrim by Research or LLM by Research, or up to six years for PhD, subject to satisfactory academic performance.

 c.
 Periods of study already undertaken towards the degree prior to the commencement of the Scholarship will be deducted from the maximum duration of the Scholarship excluding the potential extension period.

 d.
 The Scholarship is for commencement in the relevant research period in which it is offered and cannot be deferred without the prior approval of the Sydney Law School Associate Dean (Research Education).

 e.
 The Scholarship cannot be transferred to another area of research, University School of Faculty or University.

 f.
 Academic Tuition fees and the Student Services Amenities Fee (SSAF) are not covered by this Scholarship for an international recipient.